How a new driver's licence can be cancelled - Road Traffic (New Drivers) Act 1995 and its effect on driving convictions

 The government took the initiative to reduce fatalities and casualties among new drivers, who have recently got their driver’s licence and those who have violated the traffic rules within a certain period after undergoing their first driving test.
 This was done with the enactment of the Road Traffic (New Drivers) Act 1995, which came into effect on the 1st of June, 1997.

 Whilst this legislation has been around for quite some time, not many people are aware of it's role and effects in case of a violation or action of breach.
 This is something young or other new drivers should be aware of, as the consequences, such as losing their jobs, can have serious repercussions on them, both on the personal and professional front.

 The main aim of this legislation is to have a road safety measure that influences the behaviour of young drivers, who have just got their licences.

 The Effects of Road Traffic (New Drivers) Act 1995

-could be revoked.
-Furthermore, the date of the offence would be taken into consideration and not the date of conviction.
-At times, even if a driver has ended the mandated 2-year probation period and still commits offences, then the first 24 months would be taken into consideration and the licence would be revoked.
+Also, the date of the offence would be taken into consideration and not the date of conviction.
+At times, even if a driver has ended the mandated 2-year probation period and still commits offences, then the first 24 months would be taken into consideration and the licence could be revoked.